MISSING IN ACTION

 23.04.1969 « Psychedelic Sounds », NDR Studios, Hamburg, Germany

 26.04.1969 « Light & Sound Concert », Main Hall of Bromley Technical College, Bromley, Angleterre

-Let there be more light was recorded but not kept for the disc.
+Let there be more light was recorded but not kept for the live disc of « Ummagumma ».

 The concert, a performance of « The Man & The Journey » was recorded by the theater crew from the audience (it was usual for this theater)

 17.01.1970 The Roundhouse, London, England

 Some extracts of the tape are in the hands of the serious collectors.